DLSU-CCAPDEV/2223T3-X22-G03/README.md

 - (2.)
 Extract the folder.
 - (3.)
 Go inside the folder -> Go to [MCO] Phase-2 folder
 - (4.)
 Click the folder path -> type cmd -> press enter (if successful, it will open a cmd window)
+- (OPTIONAL STEP) (5.)
+Type 'node sampledataset.js' (if successful, it will add documents to your localhost database) -> then do 'CTRL + C'
 - (5.)
-Type 'node admins.js' (if successful, it will add documents to your localhost database) -> then do 'CTRL + C'
+Type 'npm install' (this will install all necessarries libraries for the website to run locally) -> then do 'CTRL + C'
-- (6.)
+- (7.)
 Type 'node index.js' (if successful, it will connect to the database and opens a localhost website)
-- (7.)
+- (8.)
 Go to any browser -> type 'localhost:3000' in the URL

 **[RESPONSIBLITIES]**
 -
 - Mauries Lopez
-    - To be listed...
+    - Setup database
+    - Setup localhost server
+    - Input "validations" development
+    - Reservations (Admin) development
+    - Profile (Admin/User) development
+    - Settings development
+    - Search development
+    - User-interface development
+    - Bug fixes

 - Nathan Asnan
-    - To be listed...
+    - Setup database
+    - Reservations (Admin/User) development
+    - Settings development
+    - User-interface development
+    - Bug fixes

 - Benmar Ramirez
-    - To be listed...
+    - Schedule Develpoment
+    - User-interface development